S4GConsulting/eXec-Ray/README.md

     *Leave other fields as presented*

     *This will lunch a Salesforce login window to authorize our app to be used in your org in your name.
 If you get the error "error=invalid_client_id&error_description=client%20identifier%20invalid" is because the connected app is being published.
 Please wait some minutes and try to save again with the same information*

-4. Assign de eXex-Ray permission set to the people that will use the app.
+4. Assign de eXec-Ray permission set to the people that will use the app.
 Take in account that the permission set only give access to the app, needed permissions to see elements are not included.

 FAQ